Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Related Work

 \section{Related Work}

-\paragraph{Equivalence between NNs and GPs} The equivalence between GPs and randomly initialized single-layer NNs with infinite width was first shown by Neal \cite{neal1996priors}.
-With the development of modern deep learning, researchers further extended this relationship to deep networks \cite{lee2017deep, matthews2018gaussian} and convolutional neural networks (CNNs) \cite{garriga2018deep}.
+\paragraph{Equivalence between NNs and GPs} The equivalence between GPs and randomly initialized single-layer NNs with infinite width was first shown by \citet{neal1996priors}.
+With the development of modern deep learning, researchers further extended this relationship to deep networks \citep{lee2017deep, matthews2018gaussian} and convolutional neural networks (CNNs) \citep{garriga2018deep,novak2018bayesian}.
 This relationship is crucial for showing the resemblance between GPR and our ICK framework, which is discussed in Section \ref{sec:4.1}.

 \paragraph{NNs with prior knowledge} As mentioned before, one approach to equip NNs with prior knowledge is to modify the loss function.
-For example, Lagaris et al. \cite{lagaris1998artificial} solved differential equations (DEs) using NNs by setting the loss to be a function whose derivative satisfies the DE conditions.
+For example, \citet{lagaris1998artificial} solved differential equations (DEs) using NNs by setting the loss to be a function whose derivative satisfies the DE conditions.
 Another approach is to build integrated models of NNs and kernel-based models.
-For example, Wilson et al. \cite{wilson2011gaussian} implemented a regression network with GP priors over latent variables and made inference by approximating the posterior using Variational Bayes or sampling from the posterior using Gibbs sampling scheme.
-Garnelo et al. \cite{garnelo2018neural} introduced a class of neural latent variable models called Neural Processes (NPs) which are capable of learning efficiently from the data and adapting rapidly to new observations.
+For example, \citet{wilson2011gaussian} implemented a regression network with GP priors over latent variables and made inference by approximating the posterior using Variational Bayes or sampling from the posterior using Gibbs sampling scheme. \citet{garnelo2018neural} introduced a class of neural latent variable models called Neural Processes (NPs) which are capable of learning efficiently from the data and adapting rapidly to new observations.
+In addition to these, various studies have explored the integration of Neural Networks (NNs) and kernel methods \citep{hinton2007using,wilson2016stochastic,adlam2020exploring}.
 Our ICK framework fuses prior knowledge into NNs by modulating the learnt features using another set of features outputted from a kernel-based mapping, which can also be viewed as an integrated model of NNs and kernel machines.